Skip over main navigation

 You may wish to request a re-assessment if you believe that:

-• the needs of the child or young person have changed since the last EHC plan was issued; or
+• the needs of your child, or as a young person your needs, have changed since the last EHC plan was issued

-• the child or young person should attend a different kind of school or college.
+• your child or you should attend a different kind of school or college.

-A re-assessment is an opportunity to gather new evidence to work out what support the child or young person now needs.
-When you write to the local authority (“LA”) asking for a re-assessment of the child or young person’s education, health and care needs, explain why you think the current EHC plan is not good enough.
+A re-assessment is an opportunity to gather new evidence to work out what support your child or you now need.
+When you write to your local authority (LA) asking for a re-assessment of your child’s or your education, health and care needs, explain why you think the current EHC plan is not good enough.

-The LA do not have to reassess if they have carried out an assessment within the previous six months or if they consider that a further assessment is not necessary.
+Your LA does not have to reassess if it has carried out an assessment within the previous six months or if it considers that a further assessment is not necessary.

-If you already have the evidence of the changes needed by the child or young person, it may be more effective to request that the EHC plan is amended after a review.
+If you already have the evidence of the changes needed, it may be more effective to request that the EHC plan is amended after a review.
 This could be after an annual review or you could request an early review.

 Should I speak to the school or college first?